ChrisZie/HugoSymphony/content/service/_index.md

     answer: 'What did you invest?<br>
     Visitors, donors, and volunteers are on Social Media.
 This must be your biggest marketing tool to guarantee your success.<br><br>
     We will create fantastic profiles and will guide you on where, when, and what to post to get found by everyone.'

-  - name: MASTER PLAN
-    icon: "images/money.svg"
-    serviceDetailLink: operations
-    color: blue
-    question1: Did you know that
-    graph: 1
-    data: 88%
-    bar: 2
-    question2: of vistors will NEVER return to your website after a SINGLE bad experience?
-    answer: 'How good is your website?<br>
-    Big Governments and Organizations yearly on improving User Experience.<br><br>
-    We will create your website with a beautiful , super high Speed, hacker-proof Security, and do all of that even better on Mobile Devices.'

   - name: VOLUNTEERISM
     icon: "images/responsive.svg"